Ecologist Green Party of Mexico: Ideology

 The party has been described (by Lorena Rios) as showing "remarkable ideological flexibility", with a raison d'être explained not by concern over pollution and global warming, but by the fact that as a political party in Mexico it receives public financing from the Mexican federal government (it received 7.4 billion pesos, or approximately US$370 million, in financing from 1997 to mid-2021).

-Originally portraying itself as a green conservative party, the PVEM has sought to shift toward the progressive centre-left in the 2020s, although a conservative faction remains.
+The PVEM is still green conservative or conservative in general, but had supported abortion and gay marriage.

 The party has been criticized on a few occasions for a perceived lack of true commitment to environmental causes, with the now-defunct Mexico City newspaper El Independiente reporting that during a meeting he held in London with Mexican graduate students, party leader Jorge González Martínez responded to the question of PVEM's programs in defense of the Mexican environment with "Ecology is the least important thing to me.
 I represent interests", and González Martínez being accused of accepting bribes to overlook construction occurring in protected areas.
 It allied itself with the MORENA party in 2019, despite the "notorious disregard" for environmentalism and the transition away from carbon fuels by the leader of that party.

 The party came out in support of remote work, the creation of special economic zones, and a transition to a semi-presidential system of government in its 2018 manifesto.

 Controversies

-Among the general criticisms of the party have been that it is "a family firm ‘bordering on organised crime’" (Jorge Alcocer Varela), its “'green' is in the branding, not the policy" (Lorena Rios), and that while other parties in Mexico are susceptible to corruption, the Green Party is "corruption turned into a party" (Emilio Lezama in El Universal).
+Among the general criticisms of the party have been that it is "a family firm 'bordering on organised crime'" (Jorge Alcocer Varela), its "'green' is in the branding, not the policy" (Lorena Rios), and that while other parties in Mexico are susceptible to corruption, the Green Party is "corruption turned into a party" (Emilio Lezama in El Universal).
 Others insist its relative success comes from "out-strategizing" its rivals and giving the public proposals it wants.